 Example: 25x100 binoculars: EP = 100mm / 25 = 4mm

-The sharpness and color correction of many binoculars is improved by stopping down the optics somewhat.
+The sharpness and color correction of many binoculars can be improved by stopping down the optics somewhat.
 As we generally have sufficient brightness available for crescent observation, this can be done without problems and also simplifies focussing.
 Dark cardboard with round holes mounted in front of the optics is sufficient for this task.
 The diameter of these holes is often chosen 2.5x larger than the magnification (in mm), for an resulting EP of about 2.5mm.

 Even small binoculars such as 7x50s should be mounted on a tripod for best performance.
 For larger instruments such as 25x100s, use of a tripod is absolutely necessary to do any usefull observation.
 The tripod should allow precise movement.
-Scales for altitude and azimut on the tripod are very usefull for locating the crescent, if they are acurate enough.
+Scales for altitude and azimut on the tripod are very usefull for locating the crescent, if they are accurate enough.

 Focussing the binoculars precisely to infinity is important.
 This can be done with some clouds or far-away terrestrial subjects such as trees.
 Focussing should always be done from closer objects towards infinity.
 Focus might differ from person to person and is a very important point for difficult crescents.